For those not too familiar with photography

 Versatile, fast standard 25mm lens (35mm camera equivalent: 50 mm) with a beautiful bokeh background defocus effect for exceptionally creative imaging.
 Perfect for low-light, high-quality photography with a bright, maximum F1.7 aperture (minimum aperture F22).

 I almost went with the Panasonic 20mm F1.7 lens to get a bit more width in my photos.
 This lens has been dubbed the pancake lens since it’s flatter.
-Since I already have the Panasonic kit zoom lens that goes from 12mm, I already have a nice wide angle, so the 20mm wasn’t needed.
-I wanted the 25mm for the feel of a true 50mm lens.
+Since I already have the Panasonic kit zoom lens that goes from 12mm, I already have a nice wide angle, so the 20mm wasn’t needed but I will be adding it to my collection, as I LOVE PRIME LENSES.

 Does this help you in choosing a lens?
 I hope so.
 What lenses do you have?
 Let me know in the comments and check out my YouTube channel Rotter Studios for more photography and video tech stuff and projects.